 There are many reasons driving this obesity pandemic, far worse than that caused by viruses; it's the cause of the degenerative conditions like diabetes, cardiovascular disease and fatty liver.
 A major factor is the extraction of fibre and "resistant starch" from the food found typically in the grocery store.

-Fava beans contain 47% resistant starch.
+Fava beans that have not been skinned contain 47% resistant starch.

 Green lima beans have a high amylose content which is more resistant to enzyme action.